jaweria15/BITCOIN-price-prediction/README.md

 ### Usage

 This project is designed for those interested in time series forecasting and neural network models.
 It provides a complete pipeline from data preprocessing to model evaluation and visualization, which is useful for learning and applying LSTM networks in financial predictions.
+To better understand this code, download the code file along with the dataset file and run it in your Jupyter Notebook.

 https://github.com/jaweria15
 You can feel free to contribute or raise any other issues for further improvements.